lgmorand/github-certification-preparation-guide/README.md

 ## Can I PR?
 There is an error/an alternative way/an extra question/solution I can offer

 Absolutely!
-Feel free to PR and edit/add questions and solutions, but please stick to the existing format.
+Feel free to PR and edit/add questions and solutions, but please stick to the existing format and do **not** commit real questions from the exam.
+This repo is not meant to be a certification dump.

 ## Can I fork it ?

-Of course but only if you plan to do a pull-request.
-If not, just star it to let people to easily find the original one.
+Of course but only if you plan to do a pull-request to contribute.
+If you want to keep it as bookmark, just star it to let people easily find the original one.